 In addition to the Victim Compensation Fund, you can get reimbursement for your direct expenses, job losses, and medical bills directly from the defendant.
 The compensation will be ordered after a guilty plea or verdict in a special hearing, aka, “the restitution hearing”.
 This restitution order is not dischargeable in bankruptcy and can earn interest on any unpaid amount at 10% per year.

 If you applied to get money from the victim compensation board, the board will try to get that money back directly from the defendant later.
 If you plan to be with the defendant, consider that he or she eventually will have to pay back the money you get from the victim compensation board.

-As a victim of the Los Angeles Domestic Violence case, you have rights including a right to have a private attorney represent you.
-Having a lawyer explain to you your rights and to represent you in court has many advantages including:
+As a victim of the Los Angeles Domestic Violence case, you have rights including the right to have a private attorney represent you.
+Having a lawyer explain to you your rights and represent you in court has many advantages including:

 - Getting More Money from Defendant or State if you want it.

 - Being able to refuse to answer questions.